JeongMinHyeok2071232/hw2/README.md

 // README.md
- Hi.This is the README file for the Hello-world project.
+ Hello.Hi.This is the README file for the Hello-world project.